Frederick Cook: Summit of Denali

 Climber Bradford Washburn gathered data, repeated the climbs, and took new photos to evaluate Cook's 1906 claim.
 Between 1956 and 1995, Washburn and Brian Okonek identified the locations of most of the photographs Cook took during his 1906 Denali foray and took new photos at the same spots.
-In 1997 Bryce identified the locations of the remaining photographs, including Cook's "summit" photograph; none was taken anywhere near the summit.
-Washburn showed that none of Cook's 1906 photos was taken past the Gateway.
+In 1997 Bryce identified the locations of the remaining photographs, including Cook's "summit" photograph; none were taken anywhere near the summit.
+Washburn showed that none of Cook's 1906 photos were taken past the Gateway.

 A 1910 expedition by the Mazama Club reported that Cook's map departed abruptly from the landscape at a point when the summit was still 10 mi distant.
 Critics of Cook's claims have compared Cook's map of his alleged 1906 route with the landscape of the last 10 mi.
 Cook's descriptions of the summit ridge are variously claimed to bear no resemblance to the mountain and to have been verified by many subsequent climbers.
 In the 1970s, climber Hans Waale found a route that fitted both Cook's narrative and descriptions.
 Three decades later, in 2005 and 2006, this route was successfully climbed by a group of Russian mountaineers.

 No evidence of Cook's purported journey between the "Gateway" and the summit has been found.
 His claim to have reached the summit is not supported by his photos' vistas, his two sketch maps' markers, and peak-numberings for points attained.
 Similarly, neither his recorded compass bearings, barometer readings, route-map, nor camp trash support his claim of reaching the summit.
 In contrast, evidence in all of these categories have been found short of the Gateway.